 There are several options to build KWin from sources.
 The easiest one is probably to use kdesrc-build and just build the module kde-workspace.
 But it's also possible to build KWin standalone without the other parts of kde-workspace.
-This article aims to describe how to build current master.
+This article aims to describe how to build the antique Qt 4 version.

 Obtaining Source Code